 You’re probably going to do most (if not all) of your scholarship searching online.
 Use these sites—and, yes, use more than one.
 Scholarship databases can vary a lot from site to site!

-• CollegeXpress: A great place to start your scholarship search is the site you’re on.
+- CollegeXpress: A great place to start your scholarship search is the site you’re on.
 Sure, we’re a little biased, but CollegeXpress has $7 billion in scholarships listed in its database.
-And all you have to do is enter a little bit of info to get a list of awards that fit you.
-(Plus, you can enter our $10,000 scholarship giveaway just for registering—for free!)
+All you have to do is enter a little bit of info to find awards that fit you.
+Plus, CollegeXpress creates huge lists of scholarship opportunities each month, in addition to offering its own easy monthly scholarship contests, a $250 Refer-a-Friend contest, and a Scholarship for Students of Color!

-• Peterson's: Peterson’s has a simple and straightforward scholarship search tool, with links to 5,000 scholarship providers and 1.5 million awards.
+- Peterson's: Peterson’s has a straightforward scholarship search tool, with links to 5,000 scholarship providers and 1.5 million awards.
 These include scholarships, grants, fellowships, sweepstakes/prizes, and even some favorable loans.
 They also have a bunch of easy-to-win featured awards.

 Scholarship guide books